Scripps Networks: History

 On April 6, 2021, Scripps announced that it would expand Newsy into a free over-the-air network, as well as being available on streaming platforms, starting October 1.
 The network would be available over-the-air on Scripps-owned Ion Television stations, along with some traditional Scripps stations without an Ion sister station and the former Ion-owned stations transferred to Inyo Broadcast Holdings, along with offering the network to other station groups.
 It also announced plans to relocate Newsy's national headquarters to Atlanta.

 In advance of the move exclusively to over-the-air distribution, Scripps began to notify traditional cable and satellite providers, along with Internet television providers, at the end of March that it would end distribution of Newsy via those means effectively on June 30, 2021.
 The Newsy over-the-air network launched on October 1, 2021.

 On February 24, 2022, the Court TV Mystery network was rebranded as Ion Mystery, with the "Ion" brand now more established regarding procedural dramas in general, including Ion Mystery's overall programming, whereas Court TV is more associated with its news division.

 On March 10, 2023, Scripps announced that TrueReal would shut down on March 27 of that month, merging its programming with that of Defy TV.
 After its closure, Scripps will lease the open spectrum on its owned and operated stations to Jewelry Television.

 On June 17, 2024, Scripps quietly posted a promotional video to the social media presences of Ion Plus and Defy TV that the latter would be wound down at the end of June as its programming moves to another unrelated network, Dare, launching on July 1, with Ion Plus returning to over-the-air availability on Defy TV's channel spaces.
 The A&E programming on Defy would move to an unrelated network named Dare, owned by Free TV Networks.
 Free TV Networks purchased Defy TV's branding from Scripps Networks and launched Dare under the new name Defy on July 1.

+On February 9, 2026, Scripps announced that they would be selling Court TV to Dan Abrams' Law & Crime for an undisclosed amount.